 That’s not all, there are so many beautiful, secluded beaches here where you can sunbathe and relax while enjoying the gorgeous scenery around you.

-For adventurous souls, there are several short hikes around here which will take you to the most gorgeous waterfalls and lakes in the area.
+For adventurous souls, there are several short hikes around here that will take you to the most gorgeous waterfalls and lakes in the area.

 Personally, I would suggest you stay somewhere between Panjim and Palolem to truly enjoy your stay in Goa and be close to the beautiful, secluded attractions here.
 Spend time in Old Goa to immerse yourself in the local culture and you will see an explored beautiful side of this state.

 Contribution by Lemons and Luggage